dorta/dorta/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=dorta.dorta)

-I'm Diego, a full-time Senior Software Engineer at Variscite LTD.
+I'm Diego, a full-time Senior Software Engineer at Variscite Ltd.

-I'm from Brazil, and I'll never leave my country even though I hate most of the politicians.
-Besides being a bored engineer, I'm married to my best friend, Luana, and she is the only god I'll ever need as I describe myself without the organ of faith.

-I'm an overly patient father of four little dogs (Venus, Kim, Bulma, and Chichi) and a beautiful little girl called Helena, which makes me a cuisine chef at least twice a day.
+I'm from Brazil, and I'll never leave my country, even though I hate most politicians.
+Besides being a bored engineer, I'm married to my best friend, and she is the only god I'll ever need.
+I'm an overly patient father of four little dogs (Venus, Kim, Bulma, and Chichi) and a beautiful little girl, which makes me a cuisine chef at least twice a day.
 Among all these, I'm a guitar player inspired by actual events on movie screens.